 Obsessive-Compulsive Disorder Treatment

 Treating OCD as a co-occurring disorder can be challenging for patients.
 Going into OCD centers in Chicago may create an initial fear of the unknown.
 However, it provides life-changing opportunities.
-At Gateway Foundation, for instance, we offer dual diagnosis treatment that handles the symptoms and needs of people with OCD.
+At Gateway, for instance, we offer dual diagnosis treatment that handles the symptoms and needs of people with OCD.
 This makes it easy for clients to follow through with their rehab program to full recovery.

 Some of the effective Chicago OCD treatment approaches that lead to obsessive-compulsive disorder recovery include: